devadlakha/devadlakha.github.io/_pages/misc.md

 **Student volunteer**: ICCV 2019

-**Co-founder and organizer of scientific seminars**: Association of Young Researchers of ICube, University of Strasbourg (2019-2020)
+**Co-founder and organizer of scientific seminars**: Association of Young Researchers of ICube, University of Strasbourg (active 2019-2020)